Get 50% off our limited company packages for your first three months

 The Coronavirus Bounce Back Loan Scheme (BBLS) went live on 4th May 2020.

 The scheme was established because the government was concerned many businesses were struggling to secure financing from the Coronavirus Business Interruption Loans (CBILS) announced on 20th March and needed quick access to resources to ensure business continuity.
-The Chancellor announced on 24th September that the government were extending the payback period for the loans to 10 years (up from the original six years) and extending the closing date for applying for a loan to the end of November 2020.
+The Chancellor announced on 24th September that the government were extending the payback period for the loans to 10 years (up from the original six years).
+On 17 December 2020, it was announced that the government was extending the closing date for applying for either a CBILS loan or a Bounce Back Loan to the 30th April 2021 and that businesses who had previously applied for a loan but not taken the full amount could top up their loans.

-The scheme is targeted at small and medium-sized UK Businesses who have been negatively affected by the coronavirus pandemic.
+The Bounce Back Loan scheme is targeted at small and medium-sized UK Businesses who have been negatively affected by the coronavirus pandemic.
 It is designed to provide quick and efficient access to a business loan of between £2,000 and 25% of their turnover, the maximum loan is £50,000.

 The loan is to be paid back over up to 10 years.